accidental-green/validator-updater/README.md

 # Validator Update
-Open source tool to instantly update Execution and Consensus clients to the latests version.
+Open source tool to instantly update Execution and Consensus clients to the latests version

+The updater assumes the original installation used Somer Esat's guides.

 To run the program, use the following commands: